jnutkins91/PowerPlatformStarterKit/NAMING_CONVENTIONS_RULES.md

-# Power Platform - Naming Convention
+# Power Platform - Naming Conventions & Rules

+## Rule 1

+Always name tables in the singular, e.g. 'Asset', not 'Assets'.
+Your schema name would then be 'ndxc_asset'.

 | Component Type         | Schema                                | Display                       |
 | ---------------------- | ------------------------------------- | ----------------------------- |